ridoy-hassan/Amar-shop-E-commerce-web-/README.md

 # Amar-shop

- This is our e commerce project where customer can buy each individual district famous foods or dresses
+ This is our e commerce project where customer can buy each individual district famous foods or dresses.